Analysis | Pat Toomey wants free trade and less spending. That’s made him a outlier in his own party.

 When Trump was elected, Toomey saw a real path forward for his policy vision.
 In July 2017, as Republicans pushed to repeal the Affordable Care Act, Toomey led the effort to impose serious spending constraints on Medicaid, previously considered a political “third-rail” proposal.

-“We had this big knockdown drag-out battle, but in the end, the Republican Senate consensus was in fact to do that,” he said.
+“We had this big knockdown, drag-out battle, but in the end, the Republican Senate consensus was in fact to do that,” he said.

 But the legislation never became law.